SixLabors/docs/articles/imagesharp/processing.md

 - `Mutate()` applies processors to the current image.
 - `Clone()` creates a deep copy and applies the processors to that copy.

+Processors are deliberately composable.
+Each call in the pipeline receives the result of the previous call, so the code order is also the image-processing order.
+That makes pipelines easy to read, but it also means a misplaced operation can change the result significantly.

 ## Mutate the Current Image

 Use `Mutate()` when you want to transform the current image in place: